Wells Fargo CEO sorry for 'insensitive comment' on diversity

 “Across the industry, we have not done enough to improve diversity, especially at senior leadership levels.”

-The remarks on a shortage of candidates were widely criticized after the Reuters report was published on Tuesday.
+The remarks on a shortage of candidates were widely criticized by politicians and business leaders after the Reuters report was published on Tuesday.

+Senator Elizabeth Warren, one of the most prominent Wells Fargo critics, said the bank’s problem begin with its leadership.

+“Its CEO has an unfathomable blind spot about how and why this giant bank fails to hire, promote, and fairly compensate Black talent – and continues to be a core part of a financial system that scams Black families disproportionately and fuels structural racism in our economy and our society,” she said in a statement.

 “Perhaps it’s the CEO of Wells Fargo who lacks the talent to recruit Black workers,” U.S. Democratic Representative Alexandria Ocasio-Cortez said in a tweet.